 Wildlife Photographer of the Year – the world-renowned exhibition from the Natural History Museum – is back with 100 new images.

-Now in its 55th year, Wildlife Photographer of the Year showcases the most arresting and spectacular images of our natural world.
+Now in its 55th year, Wildlife Photographer of the Year presents the most arresting and spectacular photography of our natural world.

 Encounter the beauty and fragility of wildlife, see fascinating animal behaviour and get to know extraordinary species.
 You’ll discover the surprising – and often challenging – stories behind the images during a time of environmental crisis.